Search ImagingPixel for Images by Camera or Lens

 Optional Accessories

-If you are interested to go beyond just the camera and a couple of lenses, maybe, or if you are a collector looking to complement the AE-1 with accessories designed for use with the camera, then consider the following:
+If you are interested in going beyond just the camera and a couple of lenses, maybe, or if you are a collector looking to complement the AE-1 with accessories designed for use with the camera, then consider the following:

 • Power Winder A, which will advance you to the next film frame automatically.